 Introduction

 The purpose of this Banking Sector Risk Assessment conducted by the Cayman Islands Monetary Authority (CIMA) is to identify and assess the Money Laundering/ Terrorist Financing (“ML/TF”) risks faced by the banking sector in the Cayman Islands.
-Identifying the risks is the first step in the development and application of a risk-based approach to compliance and thus towards combating ML/TF.
+Identifying the risks in the sector is the first step in the development and application of a risk-based approach to compliance and thus towards combating ML/TF.

-Under the Cayman Islands Anti-Money Laundering Regulations, banks are required to take steps to identify, assess, and understand their ML/TF risks in relation to customers, geographic areas, products, services and transactions, and delivery channels; and to align all aspects of their internal controls and procedures with their risk understanding, including customer due diligence procedures, transaction monitoring systems, and the independent audit function.
+Under the Cayman Islands Anti-Money Laundering Regulations, banks are required to take steps to identify, assess, and understand their ML/TF risks in relation to customers, geographic areas, products, services and transactions, and delivery channels; and to align all aspects of their internal controls and procedures with their understanding of risk, including customer due diligence procedures, transaction monitoring systems, and the independent audit function.
 This sectorial risk assessment will inform guidance that will be issued to licensees to aid in their efforts to augment their business wide risk assessment and their risk-based approach to compliance with the Anti-Money Laundering Regulations.

 Assessing the risks within each supervised sector also enables CIMA to efficiently allocate its resources.
-On a national level, the Banking Sector Risk Assessment will further enhance the Cayman Islands´ risk understanding and inform and assist policy making and supervision in the area of Anti-Money Laundering/Counter-Financing of Terrorism (“AML/CFT”).
+On a national level, the Banking Sector Risk Assessment will further enhance the Cayman Islands´ understanding of risk and inform and assist policy making and supervision in the area of Anti-Money Laundering/Counter-Financing of Terrorism (“AML/CFT”).

-In addition to the data sources utilized for the 2017 Risk Assessment, a number of key data points have been analyzed and taken into account to further strengthen the quantitative elements of this Banking Sector Risk Assessment:
+In addition to the data sources utilized for the 2017 Risk Assessment, a number of key data points have been added, and taken into account to further strengthen the quantitative elements of this Banking Sector Risk Assessment:

 The National Risk Assessment;